adam2392/InternetOfThingsTutorial/README.md

 In our case: Ocr TM 5 Pcs NTC 10K 3950 Ohm Waterproof Digital Thermal Temperature Sensor Probe 1M

 # Step 1 Setup:
-Open up Arduino and setup the necessary libraries.
+Open up Arduino and setup the necessary framework.
 Your file should look like this:

 ```